Crowded sheriff's race makes for well-attended candidate forum

 - Lambdin said he wants to add a K-9 unit to enhance counternarcotics capabilities.

 - Funk said said the War on Drugs has been a failure, has eroded the relationship between law enforcement and the public, and he said the day he is sworn in as sheriff "the War on Drugs ends in Kerr County."
-He said this gives him an advantage over the other candidates, who all have experiences in enforcing narcotics laws he considers unconstitutional.
+He said his lack of law enforcement experience gives him an advantage over the other candidates, who all have enforced narcotics laws he considers unconstitutional.

 (0) comments